A Linear Time Gap-ETH-Tight Approximation Scheme for Euclidean TSP: Proof of the Structure Theorem in Two Dimensions

-\begin{lemma}[adaptation from \cite{KNW21}] The total connection cost in Step~3 of the construction is $O(1/r)\cdot \opt$.
-The total connection cost over all sides $F$ of all cells $C$ such that $|G_S|\geq 2$ in Step~4 of the construction is $O(1/r)\cdot \opt$. \end{lemma}
+\begin{lemma}[adaptation from \cite{KNW21}] The expected total connection cost in Step~3 of the construction is $O(1/r)\cdot \opt$.
+The expected total connection cost over all sides $F$ of all cells $C$ such that $|G_S|\geq 2$ in Step~4 of the construction is $O(1/r)\cdot \opt$. \end{lemma}